pradeephubgit/appsignal-docs/source/elixir/installation/upgrading-from-1.x-to-2.x.html.md

 ## Template rendering

-Instead of the custom `:template_engines` from 1.x, AppSignal for Elxir  2.x uses the new `Appsignal.View` module to gain insights into your template rendering.
+Instead of the custom `:template_engines` from 1.x, AppSignal for Elixir 2.x uses the new `Appsignal.View` module to gain insights into your template rendering.